PlainQAFact: Retrieval-augmented Factual Consistency Evaluation Metric for Biomedical Plain Language Summarization: Related Work

 \section{Related Work}

 \paragraph{Limitations of Existing Factuality Evaluation} The primary approach for evaluating plain language generation combines automated metrics with human evaluation \citep{ondov2022survey, jain2021summarization}.
 While human assessment provides a thorough analysis \cite{hardy2019highres}, its high cost and time demands make it impractical for large-scale datasets.
 Evaluating factual consistency in biomedical PLS is particularly challenging, as it requires domain expertise.
-Entailment- \cite{lee2022factuality,laban2022summac}, similarity- \cite{wan2022evaluating,ye2024using}, model- \cite{zha2023alignscore} and QA-based \cite{deutsch2021towards, fabbri2022qafacteval} metrics are commonly used for factual consistency assessment but rely heavily on high-quality reference summaries, which are often unavailable or difficult to obtain for PLS.
+Entailment- \cite{lee2022factuality,laban2022summac}, similarity- \cite{wan2022evaluating,ye2024using}, model- \cite{zha2023alignscore}, and QA-based \cite{deutsch2021towards, fabbri2022qafacteval} metrics are commonly used for factual consistency assessment but rely heavily on high-quality reference summaries, which are often unavailable or difficult to obtain for PLS.
 Recent advancements in prompt-based evaluation show promise \citep{luo2023chatgpt}; however, their sensitivity to factuality perturbations in PLS remains limited \cite{guo-etal-2024-appls}.
-To address these limitations, we propose a reference-free solution for factual consistency evaluation of PLS that effectively assesses factual consistency with external information retrieval to augment the reference summary.
+To address these limitations, we propose a reference-free solution for evaluating factual consistency in PLS, which effectively assesses factual consistency by leveraging external information retrieval to augment the reference summary.

 \paragraph{Retrieval-Augmented Generation} Retrieval-augmented methods enhance text generation by extracting relevant information from external sources to supplement input queries \cite{lewis2020retrieval}.
 These methods have been shown to be effective in open-domain QA \cite{Ren2023InvestigatingTF, Mao2020GenerationAugmentedRF}, knowledge-based QA \cite{Kim2025MedBioLMOM}, and multi-step reasoning \cite{Gao2023RetrievalAugmentedGF, Tang2024MultiHopRAGBR}.
 In the context of PLS, retrieval from structured knowledge bases (KBs) has been shown to improve factual accuracy compared to language models alone \cite{guo2022cells}.
 However, retrieval-augmented approaches have not been extensively explored for factual consistency evaluation in PLS, despite their potential for addressing elaborative explanations.
-In this work, we investigate retrieval-augmented QA to enhance PLS factual consistency assessment while also examining its limitations.
+In this work, we investigate retrieval-augmented QA scoring to enhance factual consistency assessment in PLS while also examining its limitations.